 We can reach out directly to them (or rather, my SDR can) to see what they are trying to solve and then try to get a call scheduled with me to discuss their needs.

-5) Break forms into multiple pages and elongate your funnel
+5) Break forms into multiple pages and elongate your B2B-focused funnel

 One thing I have tested a lot is my main form configuration, which currently looks like this:

-Over the last few years I’ve played with everything from an 8-step form, one for each required bit of information, as well as one long page with 15+ fields to fill out.
-I finally arrived at this shorter form as the initial conversion.
+Over the last few years, I’ve played with everything from an 8-step form, one for each required bit of information, as well to one long page with 15+ fields to fill out.
+I finally arrived at this shorter form as the initial conversion for what is a mostly B2B business.
 I’ve done all of this with Gravity Forms.

-By changing the amount of information I ask for up front as well as adding trust signals (like the Rapid SSL logo and a testimonial) I’ve been able to dramatically (at least 40%) increase the number of form submits.
+By changing the amount of information I ask for upfront as well as adding trust signals (like the Rapid SSL logo and a testimonial) I’ve been able to dramatically (at least 40%) increase the number of form submissions.